 - Find a brand name and domain name that’s catchy but isn’t too specific.

-- Register your website, add social accounts, research and write low competition articles.
+- Register your website, add social media accounts, research and write low competition articles.

 Finding a niche

 This will sound contradictory, but here goes: don’t just start a fitness blog!
-Find your niche within the health and fitness world.
-Otherwise you’ll be competing with the big players in the space, Unless you’ve got a lot of money to throw into your website, you’ll struggle to get any traffic.
+Find your niche within the health and fitness industry.
+Otherwise you’ll be competing with the big players in the space unless you’ve got a lot of money to throw into your website, you’ll struggle to get any traffic.